-- What are some image annotation use cases?
+- Common image annotation use cases

-What is image annotation
+What is image annotation?

-What do you need to annotate images
+What do you need to annotate images?

-Suppose you want to train a security camera to detect dogs.
-In this case, you will need images of different dog breeds of different sizes and in different lighting conditions to create a reliable model.
+Suppose you want to train a security camera to detect crime activity or suspicious behavior.
+In this case, you will need images of the given street from different angles, in different lighting conditions to create a reliable model.

 A team of trained and professionally managed annotators is necessary to drive an image annotation project to success.
-Establishing an effective QA process, and keeping communication open between the annotation service and key stakeholders are crucial for an effective project execution.
-Providing the workforce with a clear annotation guideline is one of the best data labeling practices since it helps them avoid mistakes from the beginning.
-Also, make sure you provide regular feedback to your workforce for a more effective QA process.
+Establishing an effective QA (quality assurance) process and keeping communication open between the annotation service and key stakeholders is crucial for effective project execution.
+Providing the workforce with a clear annotation guideline is one of the best data labeling practices, too, since it helps them avoid mistakes before they are set for training.

 Suitable annotation platform

 Behind every successful image annotation project is a functional and user-friendly annotation tool.
 When looking for an image annotation platform, make sure it has the tools needed to cover your ongoing use cases.

 Need a grouping experience in the editor your annotators are using?
 Voice your concerns.
 Maybe that's something the creators behind the tool can provide you with the following product release.
 An integrated management system and quality management process are also necessary to track project progress and manage project quality.